apache/jena-site/source/documentation/tdb/tdb_transactions.md

 [write-ahead-logging](http://en.wikipedia.org/wiki/Write-ahead_logging).
 All
 changes made inside a write-transaction are written to [journals](http://en.wikipedia.org/wiki/Journaling_file_system), then propagated to the main database at a suitable moment.
-Transactions is TDB1 are limited in size to a few 10's of million triples because they retain data in-memory until indexes can be updated.
+Transactions in TDB1 are limited in size to a few 10's of million triples because they retain data in-memory until indexes can be updated.